 - You can also contact the council and arrange for the dog warden to collect the dog.
-All dogs collected by the dog warden are taken to Mount Pleasant Kennels to await either collection by the owner or re-homing.
+All dogs collected by the dog warden are taken to Carlton Forest Boarding Kennels to await either collection by the owner or re-homing.
 There is an online form below or you can call the Contact Centre on 01302 736000.
 The dog wardens are available to collect dogs between 8am and 4pm Mon to Fri.
-If when the Dog Warden calls you are not home and/or they are unable to contact you no further arrangements will be made to collect to dog and you will be required to take the dog to the kennels yourself.
+If when the Dog Warden calls you are not home and/or they are unable to contact you no further arrangements will be made to collect the dog and you will be required to take the dog to the kennels yourself.

 - You can choose to continue to hold the dog in your home.
 Again, if you choose to do this, you must call the Contact Centre on 01302 736000, in order to inform us.
 This enables us to reunite the found dog with its owner, should the owner come forward.